 - Not a liquid investment, meaning you can't redeem shares whenever you want

-- Expensive compared to mutual funds, closed-end funds, and ETFs
+- More expensive when compared to mutual funds, closed-end funds, and ETFs

-Most investors can receive the most common benefits of investing with conventional mutual funds, which are classified as open-end mutual funds, and from ETFs.
+Most investors can receive the most common benefits of investing with conventional mutual funds or ETFs.
 These benefits include diversification, long-term growth of principal, and income from dividends.
 If investors are looking for other qualities in a fund, such as higher potential yields or access to alternative investment types, interval funds may be appropriate.